ogsamovar/launch-docs-evo/launch-docs-original.md

 ### What’s the Project Token Distribution per Stakeholder Group?

 The **Project Token Distribution per Stakeholder Group** is a table that defines the planned or already happened distribution of project tokens existing between different stakeholders.
-When setting up launch, projects who issue tokens in multiple rounds should clearly demarcate the amount of tokens distributed in each round by defining a Stakeholder Group for each of these rounds.
+When setting up launch, projects that issue tokens in multiple rounds should clearly demarcate the amount of tokens distributed in each round by defining a Stakeholder Group for each of these rounds.

 ## SEED FAQ

 ### **What is an allowlist?**

 An *allowlist* is the list of addresses that are allowed to contribute to a seed launch.

-At Prime we’re excited that the world is adopting new words to transcend the ones that come from the world’s colonial heritage, that’s why we don’t use words like *blacklist* or *whitelist.*

 ### What is the Project Token Exchange Ratio?